DigitalPhonetics/IMS-Toucan/README.md

 # Text-to-Speech for over 7000 Languages

-IMS Toucan is a toolkit for training, using, and teaching state-of-the-art Text-to-Speech Synthesis models, developed at the **Institute for Natural Language Processing (IMS), University of Stuttgart, Germany**, official home of the massively multilingual ToucanTTS system.
-Our system is fast, controllable, and doesn't require a ton of compute power.
+IMS Toucan is a toolkit for training, using, and teaching state-of-the-art Text-to-Speech Synthesis, developed at the **Institute for Natural Language Processing (IMS), University of Stuttgart, Germany**, official home of the massively multilingual ToucanTTS system.
+Our system is fast, controllable, and doesn't require a ton of compute.

 If you find this repo useful, consider giving it a star⭐.
 Large numbers make me happy, and they are quite motivating.